-A student who fails a core semester module twice, will not be allowed to repeat such a module and will therefore forfeit the chance to complete the MBA degree.
-A student who has failed three different core modules will not be allowed to continue with his/her studies and will not receive the MBA qualification.
+The policy on preventing and dealing with academic writing misconduct is applied to all assessments.
+A student who fails a core semester module for a third time, will not be allowed to repeat such a module and will therefore forfeit the chance to complete the MBA degree.